+- a.
 Write a C program to implement complex structures for the following operations.

 - i.
-Addition of two Complex numbers - ii.
-Multiplication of two Complex Numbers a.
-Write a C program to implement singly linked list for the following operations. i)Insertion ii)Deletion iii)Search
+Addition of two Complex numbers

+- ii.
+Multiplication of two Complex Numbers

 - a.
 Write a C program to implement arrays of structures? - b.
 Write a C program to implement bit fields in C?